webtides/luna-js/README.md

 ## Installation

 moon.js should be installed as a npm dependency.
-To install the module just run `npm install --save moon.js`
+To install the module add the following line to your dependencies and run `npm install`
+`"moon.js": "git@github.com:webtides/moon.js.git"`

 ## Features